 Rawson Lake and Sarrail Ridge

-The Sarrail Ridge is a moderate 11km (7mile) 5 hour return hike which starts down in Kananaski’s Country near the eastern tip of the Upper Kananaskis Lake.
+The Sarrail Ridge is a moderate 11km (7mile) 5 hour return hike which starts down in Kananaskis Country near the eastern tip of the Upper Kananaskis Lake.
 The first half, although slightly up hill, is relatively easy.
 The second half is a much harder 45 degree almost scramble to the lookout.
 This route, which is popular on weekends with Calgary locals, is very quiet during the week.
+It's one of many superb hikes in Canmore and Kananaskis Country.

 Look for moose near Mount Engadine